The Last of the Clintons

 The Last of the Clintons is a 1935 American western film directed by Harry L. Fraser and starring Harry Carey, Betty Mack and Victor Potel.
 It was the last film released by the Poverty Row studio Ajax Pictures before it closed down.

-Synopsis
+Plot

 Adventurer Trigger Carson unexpectedly comes across gold prospector Jed, the last of the Clintons, and assists him in his battle against a local gang of cattle rustlers.